jdmonin/JSettlers2/README.txt

 needing a web server.
 The applet is considered more convenient, because you know everyone will have the same version.

-To build JSettlers from source, you will need Apache Ant, available from http://ant.apache.org, or an IDE such as Eclipse which understands Ant's format.
+To build JSettlers from source, you will need Java JDK 1.5 or newer and Apache Ant, available from http://ant.apache.org, or an IDE such as Eclipse which understands Ant's format.
+See README.developer for details.

 Setting up and testing